Britain's FTSE knocked by falling commodity shares

 * Banks fall after latest Bank of England report

-* Next bucks low-volume trend (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
+* RSA Insurance boosts sector on price target upgrade (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report for more details)

-LONDON, March 29 (Reuters) - UK shares underperformed Europe stocks on Tuesday, giving up early gains after a drop in commodity-related items intensified and banks turned lower following the Bank of England’s latest financial stability report.
+LONDON, March 29 (Reuters) - UK shares fell on Tuesday, giving up early gains after a drop in commodity-related shares intensified and banks turned lower following the Bank of England’s latest financial stability report.

-The top fallers were mining companies, with Glencore , Antofagasta, Anglo American, Rio Tinto and BHP Billiton all down between 3.2 percent and 4.9 percent, tracking a dip in the price of copper.
+The top fallers were mining companies, with Glencore , Antofagasta, Anglo American, Rio Tinto and BHP Billiton all down between 2.2 percent 3.8 percent, tracking a dip in the price of copper.

 Bank shares turned lower after opening the session with gains.